Blog Post

 5. Landlord and Tenant Rights and Duties

-All parties to the North Carolina rental agreement have rights and responsibilities.
-These rights and responsibilities must be tailored depending on the specific property.
+All parties to the lease agreement have rights and responsibilities including both the tenant and the landlord.
+These rights and responsibilities in the lease agreement must be tailored depending on the specific property.
 The residential lease agreement must spell out items like restrictions to tenant repairs and alterations and the renter’s responsibility to keep the premises in clean and sanitary conditions at all times.

 When crafting this section, avoid making common mistakes such as demanding that a tenant give up rights already contained in the local Charlotte landlord tenant laws.
-For example, shifting the cost of repairs and maintenance to the tenant.
-Or demanding that the tenant forfeit the right to notice prior to a landlord entry to the rental unit.
+For example, shifting the cost of repairs and maintenance to the tenants.
+Or demanding that the tenants forfeit the right to notice prior to a landlord entry to the rental unit.

 6. Deposits and Fees

-The relationship between a tenant and a landlord isn’t usually without friction.
-One major cause of such friction is the use and return of security deposits.
+The relationship between tenants and landlords isn’t usually without friction.
+One major cause of such friction between a landlord and tenants is the use and return of security deposits.
 To avoid issues, your Charlotte, North Carolina rental agreements should be crystal clear on the security deposits maximum, use and refund of security deposits.

 Specifically, it should clearly state:

-• How you intend to store the security deposit – Under NC lease laws , landlords have two options.
+• How you intend to store the amount – Under NC lease laws , landlords have two options.
 First, you can elect to post a bond for the security deposit.
 Second, you can opt to store the renter’s security deposit in a trust account.

-• When and how you’ll return the deposit and account for deductions after the tenant moves out – North Carolina rental law requires that you return the tenant’s security deposit within thirty days after the tenant moves out.
-This is, however, assuming there are no deductions as a result of property damage caused by the renter’s negligence or carelessness.
+• When and how you’ll return the amount and account for deductions after the tenant moves out – North Carolina rental law requires that you return the tenant’s security deposit within thirty days after the tenant moves out.
+This is, however, assuming there are no deductions as a result of property damage caused by the renter’s negligence, maintenance or carelessness.

 For more about the security deposit in the state of North Carolina, please click here .